UBC-MDS/Wine_Visualization_and_Analysis_Phuntsok_Jessie/milestone3.md

 Reflections on Feedback Received
 ===============================

-Summary of feedbacks we received from out peers:
+Summary of feedbacks we received from our peers:
 -------------------------------------------------------------
 -Changing the titles of the plots
 -Perhaps fliping the “variety” and “points” axis on one of the plots